elct9620/heroku-buildpacks-php-with-phalcon/README.md

 * using "SCP" or other method to copy this package to remote server where your heroku app can access this package ( I using `curl -k -T package.tar.gz http://myNAS-Webdav-Endpoint/` to download this file)

+### Dockerfile

+Since Heroku support [docker](https://blog.heroku.com/archives/2015/5/5/introducing_heroku_docker_release_build_deploy_heroku_apps_with_docker), I plan migrate this buildpacks to docker version.

+But Heroku didn't build slug, and cause the `docker:release` command spend a lot time to upload slug (about 49MB) so I will mantaince this project, and provide Dockerfile for contribute this project.

+Now, the latest Dockerfile was added, and the buildpacks will update as soon as possible to use the latest build.